-In 1999 he helped to set up and run the anti-Welsh Assembly campaign.
-When the Assembly was established he stood for Monmouth on a platform of being against the whole principle of devolution and promising to oppose further powers and stand for the Union.
+In 1999, he helped to set up and run the anti-Welsh Assembly campaign.
+When the Assembly was established he stood for Monmouth on a platform of being against the whole principle of devolution, promising to oppose further powers and standing for the Union.
 He was the only Conservative elected to any constituency and in the 2001 election he gained the biggest majority of any Assembly Member from any party.
 In 2005, he was first elected as the Member of Parliament for Monmouth.

-David speaks fluent Welsh after learning the language from scratch when he was elected to the National Assembly for Wales.
+David speaks fluent Welsh after learning the language from scratch.
 He was awarded the accolade of Welsh Speaker of the Year and was the first AM to address the Welsh Language Society, Cymdeithas Yr Iaith Gymraeg, in Welsh.

-In June 2010, David was appointed chair of the Welsh Affairs Committee.
-He is a former member of the Home Affairs Select Committee and served for nine years as a Special Constable with the British Transport Police.
+In June 2010, David was elected chairman of the Welsh Affairs Committee.
+He was re-elected to serve a second term in June 2015.
+He is a former member of the Home Affairs Committee and served for nine years as a Special Constable with the British Transport Police.
 He is an advocate of tough measures to deal with criminality.